cloudify-cosmo/docs.getcloudify.org/content/manager_webui/default-widgets-ref.md

 ## Miscellaneous Widgets

 ### Number of Deployments/Plugins/Servers
-Displays buttons that indicate the number of deployments, plugins and servers on the Manager.
+Displays indicators that provide the total number of deployments, plugins and servers on the Manager.

 ![deployments-plugins-servers]({{< img "ui/widgets/no-of-deployments.png" >}})